GeoNodeUserGroup-DE/geonode-agrovoc-importer/README.md

   -h, --help            show this help message and exit -d, --dry-run         Only parse and print the thesaurus file, without perform insertion in the DB.
   --name NAME           Identifier name for the thesaurus in this GeoNode instance.
+  --defaultlang DEFAULT_LANG
+                        change default language.
+  --force-lower-case    all tkeywords and and tkeywordlabels are stored in lower case ...
   --file FILE           Full path to a thesaurus in RDF format.
-  --version             Show program's version number and exit.
-  -v {0,1,2,3}, --verbosity {0,1,2,3}
+  --version             show program's version number and exit -v {0,1,2,3}, --verbosity {0,1,2,3}
                         Verbosity level; 0=minimal output, 1=normal output, 2=verbose output, 3=very verbose output
   --settings SETTINGS   The Python path to a settings module, e.g. "myproject.settings.main".
-If this isn't provided, the DJANGO_SETTINGS_MODULE environment
-                        variable will be used.
+If this isn't provided, the DJANGO_SETTINGS_MODULE environment variable will be used.
   --pythonpath PYTHONPATH
                         A directory to add to the Python path, e.g. "/home/djangoprojects/myproject".
-  --traceback           Raise on CommandError exceptions.
-  --no-color            Don't colorize the command output.
+  --traceback           Raise on CommandError exceptions --no-color            Don't colorize the command output.
   --force-color         Force colorization of the command output.
   --skip-checks         Skip system checks.